 (On the other hand I'd be a really nice person, if it weren't for my personality)

 Story: CD has a lot of focuses, which some people might think of as it is diverse and combines "good" elements of each genre, but how i see it is that it doesn't have a bloody focus, and without a focus, it gets really boring really fast!
-Doesn't have consistent comedy, story, characters or actually, just about anything.
+Doesn't have consistent comedy, story, characters or actually,

 Gets boring quickly, I don't know how i went through 12 episodes of something that equals chinese water torture.